Linaqruf/gbf-beautify-honors/README.md

 To solve this problem, we can use custom config to relax the constraints to find a solution.

 1. Download the example [config.json](example_configs/config.json).
-2. Modify the `max_accepatable_times` of the action "Join raid and only use Break Assassin" to `100`.
+2. Modify the `max_acceptable_times` of the action "Join raid and only use Break Assassin" to `100`.
 3. Re-run the script with custom config.

 ```sh